GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The entire history of software engineering is that of the rise in levels of abstraction.
+> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
+It is the mark of the professional software engineer to know that no such panacea exist.
 >
 > ~ *Grady Booch*